How to spoil yourself in Japanese hot-spring inns (onsen ryokan)

 Which country do you think has the most hot springs in the world?
 You thought I would answer it was Japan?
-No, it’s the US, and Japan comes second.
-There are so many hot springs in Yellowstone National Park (YNP) in the US.
-As I’ll describe later how lazily we stay in hot-spring inns, hot springs spoil people.
-The problem of hot springs in YNP is they will literally spoil human bodies because most of them are strong acid.
-If it’s limited to hot springs we can enjoy, Japan is No.1.
+I’m sorry I couldn’t meet your expectation.
+It’s the US, and Japan comes second.
+In fact, there are so many hot springs in Yellowstone National Park (YNP) in the US.
+As I’ll describe later how lazily we stay in hot-spring inns, it’s true that hot springs spoil people.
+However, the problem of hot springs in YNP is they will literally spoil human bodies because most of them are strong acid, not suitable for bathing.
+If it’s limited to hot springs we can enjoy without dying, Japan is No.1.
 Today, let me explain how to spoil yourself correctly in Japanese hot-spring inns for your future reference after the COVID restrictions are lifted.

-Our furniture is modern in design, but maybe because some Japanese aesthetics lie beneath, it also goes well with the traditional atmosphere of such hot-spring inns.
+Our furniture is modern in design, but it also goes well with the traditional atmosphere of such hot-spring inns.
+I think it’s because some Japanese aesthetics lie beneath, probably.
 In addition, we customize products for more convenience in the Japanese traditional way of life.
 For example, the chairs in the above image are designed to be lower and have rails between chair legs (in the front-back direction) so that people can pull and put back a chair on a tatami-mat floor more easily.
 Next time you come to Japan, treat yourself with our furniture in hot-spring inns.

 He is travelling around the world.
 His passion is to explain Japan to the world, from the unique viewpoint accumulated through his career: overseas posting, MBA holder, former official of the Ministry of Finance.